First post for a new series on random thoughts. In this series, I I rant about thing I’m too lazy to write full posts for.

 This one hit me hard, sort of.
 My channel is one of many that do not, remotely, hit the new requirements of 4000 hours/per year and 1000 subscribers.
 After Feb 20th, I can kiss my few dollars of performance revenue every month GOODBYE.

 I have very mixed feelings about this.
-Naturally, it’s terrible for the ego.
-What’s more, YouTube was the one who invited me to participate back in 2014
+On one hand, it’s terrible for the ego.
+What’s more, YouTube was the one who invited me to participate back in 2014.
+Now, so unceremoniously, I’m dumped.
+There’s not even any form of apology.

-Yet, all these said, certain things still scream in my head.
+Yet, everything considered, certain things still scream in my head.

 - For the life of me, I do not see how this move will prevent future Logan Paul incidences from happening.
 Don’t you think this might actually encourage more creators to resort to such gimmicks in the grab for views and subscribers?